cpjobling/eg-151-textbook/eg_151/lectures/week7/index.md

 * - $0101$
   - ADC5
 * - $0110$
-  - ADC6
+  - ADC6 - Not used on the Arduino nano board
 * - $0111$
-  - ADC7
+  - ADC7 - Not used on the Arduino nano board
 * - $1000$
-  - ADC8 - Used for temperature sensor.
+  - ADC8 - Used for internal temperature sensor.
 * - $1001$
   - Reserved
 * - $1010$